FMI-MediaMaster/metadata-service-tests/README.md

+# metadata-service-tests
-# Tests for external services which provide metadata
+Tests for external services which provide metadata

 > [!IMPORTANT]
 > If you are using npm packages from GitHub, you also need to add the <code>.npmrc</code>